librarychik/git-example/markdown-example.md

 Any text with no empty lines between will become a paragraph.
 Leave an empty line between headings and paragraphs.
-[Note from JB: this is problematic in GitLab, must dig into why] Font can be *Italic* or **Bold**.
+  - Note from JB: this is problematic in GitLab, must dig into why.
+Font can be *Italic* or **Bold**.
 Code can be highlighted with `backticks`.